Are Black Beans Healthier Than Pinto Beans?

 Black Beans vs Pinto Beans Nutrition Facts

 From a nutritional perspective, pinto beans and black beans are almost identical.
-Both beans contain around 15 grams of protein and fiber per one-cup serving.
+Both beans are a good source of plant-based protein and fiber, containing around 15 grams of protein and fiber per 1-cup serving.

-There are some differences, though they are slight.
+There are some nutritional differences between black beans and pinto beans, though they are slight.

 Carbs

 Black beans are slightly lower in carbs compared to pinto beans.
-According to the USDA FoodData Center, a one-cup serving of cooked black beans has 4 fewer carbs than pinto beans.
+According to the USDA FoodData Center, a 1-cup serving of cooked black beans has 4 fewer carbs than 1 cup of cooked pinto beans.

 Fats